-MongoDB is a NoSQL open source document-oriented database management system.
+MongoDB is a NoSQL (Not only SQL) open source document-oriented database management system.
 This is suitable for modern internet applications.
 It provides dynamic queries, scalability, secondary indexes, fast atomic updates and we can easily use more than one database in a project.

 It is open source so that, the source code is publicly available and free to modify and use in terms of its license.

 It is written in C++, developed by 10gen and licensed under the GNU-AGPL.
-MongoDB v1.0 was the first version and released in November 2009.
+MongoDB first version v1.0 was released in November 2009.

 It compiles on all major operating systems, including Linux, Mac OS X, Windows.

 The MongoDB drivers are easy to use.
-The 10gen officially provides support drivers for C, C++, C#, Erlang, Haskell, Java, Perl, PHP, Python, Scala, and Ruby and there is also a community supported driver for other languages.
+The 10gen officially provides native drivers for all popular programming languages, like - C, C++, C#, Erlang, Haskell, Java, Perl, PHP, Python, Scala, and Ruby and there is also a community supported driver for other languages.